Best 5-day Itinerary in Iceland

 Your next stop is the strange and delightful Geysir geothermal area.
 Known for their variety of steaming vents, bubbling hot pots, and spouting geyser, these natural hot springs are a must for travelers to Iceland.
 You'll find most visitors surrounding the powerful hot spring named Strokkur, which will erupt boiling water up to nearly 40m every 5-10 minutes, giving you plenty of time to get the perfect shot.

 Your last stop of the Golden Circle will take you to the incredibly powerful Gullfoss waterfall.
 This gigantic waterfall is fed by the meltwater of the nearby glacier Langjokull down the Hvita River before plummeting 105 ft (32m) over two cascading steps into the deep cavern below.
 The sheer magnitude and sound of the falls will stimulate your senses, and if you're lucky, you might even catch a glimpse of a rainbow protruding down through the mist at the top of the waterfall.

 If you're keen on taking an opportunity to try your hand at snowmobiling, you can join a tour from the Gullfoss visitor center.
 Once your guide has kitted you up and given a safety briefing, you'll head straight for the top of the nearby Langjokull glacier.
 Once at the top, you'll zoom across the snowy tundra, gazing around at the magnificent mountain peaks surrounding you.

 However, if neither snorkeling nor snowmobiling appeals to you, you can instead take the chance to join a horse riding tour through the rugged terrains of part of the Golden Circle.
 This will also give you the added benefit of getting up close and personal to the charismatic and stylish Icelandic horse.

-After your day of adventure, you'll rest up for the night in your accommodation at the nearby village of Hvolsvollur.
+After your day of adventure, you'll rest up for the night in your accommodation at the nearby town of Selfoss.

 Your journey now takes you eastwards across the wondrous South Coast of Iceland.